A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 If appropriate, the coach could go further and expand this to the larger organization.
 The client’s ability to take action is a critical part of defining the scope of a question.

 The assumptions underlying a question can be negative or positive.
 Negative assumptions often lead to defensive responses, while positive ones encourage reflection, learning, exploration, and growth.
 One way to identify assumptions is to ask, “What assumptions or beliefs am I holding onto about this situation?”

 A coach could also encourage the client to view things from an entirely different perspective.
 For instance, when a client is hard on themselves, a coach might ask, “If your best friend was self-critical about a mistake they made, what might you say to them to help them feel better?”

-At the beginning of one’s coaching career, asking powerful questions requires some forethought, but after a coach becomes more skilled, the questions flow more naturally.
-The most powerful questions to ask are not the ones a coach asks a client — at least not in the beginning.
+At the beginning of your coaching career, asking powerful questions requires some forethought, but after you become more skilled as a coach, the questions flow more naturally.
+The most powerful questions to ask are not the ones a coach asks a client, at least not in the beginning.

-Vogt and colleagues offer great insight into how coaches can better frame questions.
+Vogt et al. (2003) offer great insight into how coaches can better frame questions.
 These are questions to ask yourself as you develop questions for clients.

 - What “work” do I want this question to do?
-That is, what kind of conversation, meanings, and feelings do I imagine this question will evoke in those who will be exploring it?
+That is, what kind of conversation, meanings, and feelings do I imagine this question will provoke in those who will be exploring it?